 When you’ve completed the Configure a DNS Wizard, the Configure Your Server Wizard will display a message telling you that “This Server is Now a DNS Server page.”

-If you need to review the changes that you’ve made to your server or you need to make sure that you’ve installed a new role successfully, simply click on the Configure Your Server log.
+If you need to review the changes you’ve made to your database server or ensure that you’ve installed a new role successfully, simply click on the Configure Your Server log.

 Configure Your Server log.
 Once you’re done, you’ll want to close the Configure Your Server Wizard.
 For this you need to just click Finish.